gmdsi/GMDSI_notebooks/docs/part2/freyberg_pstfrom_pest_setup.md

     return
 ```

-Well...hot damn, wasn't that easy?
 Let's speed through the other array parameter files.

 ```python